All Episodes

 They think they can turn them into friends, turn them into supporters.

-Uh that town has many things.
+That town has many things.

-Uh but uh given all of that, why anybody in the administration would think that they're going to be dealt with fairly by media people that are out to undermine Them, something I will never understand.
+But given all of that, why anybody in the administration would think that they're going to be dealt with fairly by media people that are out to undermine them.

-But the one thing that you have to say about him and his wife is they are ruthless.
+You can say whatever you want to say about Bill Clinton, but the one thing that you have to say about him and his wife is they are ruthless.

 And they will not put up with double crossers.

-I'm not talking about the media now, within their own administration.
+I'm not talking about the media now.

-It's why a guy like Sandy Burglar would risk his reputation and jail time to go in and do whatever he did in the National Archives to make sure that the Clinton administration ended up looking good when the 9-11 Commission started looking at the things that happened prior to 9-11.
+It's why a guy like Sandy Bergler would risk his reputation and jail time to go in and do whatever he did in the National Archives to make sure that the Clinton administration ended up looking good when the 9-11 Commission started looking at things that happened prior to 9-11.

 This administration is not ruthless in any way.

-Uh and it it seems to accept that you can talk to reporters from the Post and the New York Times and these networks and get a fair shake.
+And it seems to accept that you can talk to reporters from the Post and the New York Times and these networks and get a fair shake.

 As I say, you can't not talk to them.

-Uh Wilson was trying to make it known to anybody, the vice president's office sent him into jail.
+Wilson was trying to make it known to anybody.

 And they didn't.

-They called the CIA how'd this guy end up over there.
+How'd this guy end up over there?

 We didn't do this.

-Uh this kind of thing was just not permitted in the Clinton White House.
+This kind of thing was just not permitted in the Clinton White House.

 They just wouldn't put up with it.